niluferAltinoluk/Solana-Momentum-Predictor/README.md

 6. Model Training & Prediction: CatBoost is trained using Stratified 5-Fold CV.
 OOF predictions are generated for threshold optimization, and the final test predictions (test_preds) are calculated as the average of the 5 folds.
 7. Final Output Generation: The optimal threshold is applied to the final test_preds to create the final binary predictions, which are then exported into the required submission.csv and detailed_report.csv formats.

+# Model Architecture: CatBoost & Optimization
+A CatBoost Classifier was selected for its superior handling of categorical features and robustness against noisy financial data.

+Validation Strategy: Employed Stratified 5-Fold Cross-Validation to maintain the rare class ratio (profitable tokens are "needles in a haystack").

+Strategic Optimization:

+Recall-First Approach: The model is tuned to ensure a Recall ≥ 0.75, capturing at least 75% of all profitable tokens.

+Jaccard Index (IoU) Maximization: Beyond recall, we optimize the threshold (moving away from the default 0.5) to maximize the Jaccard Index, balancing precision with sensitivity.

+Early Stopping: 3000 iterations with a 100-round patience window to prevent overfitting.

 ## Feature Engineering Strategy